Topic: Reporting to RPRA

 These requirements vary based on material type and amount of material the producer supplies.

-Are there are any differences in what needs to be reported between the current Stewardship Ontario program and the new Blue Box Regulation?
+Are there any differences in what needs to be reported between the current Stewardship Ontario program and the new Blue Box Regulation?

 Yes, there are some key changes to the data reported to Stewardship Ontario and what needs to be reported under the new regulation, which may affect what a producer is obligated for and should be considered if using data previously reported to Stewardship Ontario: